vzxtq/HomeSight/README.md

 # HomeSight

 **HomeSight** is a cloud-based IoT platform for **real-time monitoring of devices, spaces, and processes**.
 The platform supports **both physical and virtual sensors**, enabling **rapid scaling of your IoT network** without expensive hardware.
+It **uses a dashboard frontend, provides usage analytics, and allows manual device on/off control**.

 ---